nucypher/nucypher/docs/source/guides/network_node/staking_guide.rst

 *******

-Existing stakes can be extended by a number of periods as long as the resulting stake's duration is not longer than the maximum.
+Existing stakes can be extended by a number of periods as long as the resulting stake's duration is not shorter than the minimum.
 To prolong an existing stake's duration:

 .. code:: bash